Juniper Networks, Inc. (NYSE:JNPR) Expected to Post Quarterly Sales of $1.26 Billion

-Brokerages expect Juniper Networks, Inc. (NYSE:JNPR – Get Rating) to announce sales of $1.26 billion for the current quarter, according to Zacks Investment Research.
-Six analysts have made estimates for Juniper Networks’ earnings, with the lowest sales estimate coming in at $1.25 billion and the highest estimate coming in at $1.26 billion.
-Juniper Networks posted sales of $1.17 billion in the same quarter last year, which would indicate a positive year over year growth rate of 7.7%.
-The company is scheduled to issue its next quarterly earnings results on Monday, January 1st.
+Equities research analysts expect Juniper Networks, Inc. (NYSE:JNPR – Get Rating) to announce sales of $1.26 billion for the current fiscal quarter, according to Zacks.
+Six analysts have issued estimates for Juniper Networks’ earnings.
+The lowest sales estimate is $1.25 billion and the highest is $1.26 billion.
+Juniper Networks posted sales of $1.17 billion in the same quarter last year, which suggests a positive year-over-year growth rate of 7.7%.
+The company is expected to issue its next earnings report on Monday, January 1st.

-According to Zacks, analysts expect that Juniper Networks will report full-year sales of $5.13 billion for the current fiscal year, with estimates ranging from $5.12 billion to $5.14 billion.
-For the next financial year, analysts forecast that the business will report sales of $5.35 billion, with estimates ranging from $5.09 billion to $5.48 billion.
-Zacks Investment Research’s sales calculations are an average based on a survey of analysts that follow Juniper Networks.
+On average, analysts expect that Juniper Networks will report full-year sales of $5.13 billion for the current fiscal year, with estimates ranging from $5.12 billion to $5.14 billion.
+For the next year, analysts anticipate that the firm will report sales of $5.35 billion, with estimates ranging from $5.09 billion to $5.48 billion.
+Zacks Investment Research’s sales calculations are an average based on a survey of analysts that that provide coverage for Juniper Networks.

 Juniper Networks (NYSE:JNPR – Get Rating) last issued its quarterly earnings data on Tuesday, April 26th.
-The network equipment provider reported $0.19 EPS for the quarter, topping analysts’ consensus estimates of $0.17 by $0.02.
+The network equipment provider reported $0.19 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.17 by $0.02.
+The firm had revenue of $1.17 billion for the quarter, compared to analyst estimates of $1.16 billion.
 Juniper Networks had a net margin of 7.03% and a return on equity of 9.40%.
-The firm had revenue of $1.17 billion for the quarter, compared to analyst estimates of $1.16 billion.
-During the same quarter in the prior year, the firm earned $0.15 EPS.
-The company’s revenue was up 8.7% on a year-over-year basis.
+Juniper Networks’s revenue was up 8.7% on a year-over-year basis.
+During the same period in the previous year, the firm earned $0.15 EPS.

-The company also recently announced a quarterly dividend, which will be paid on Wednesday, June 22nd.
-Investors of record on Wednesday, June 1st will be paid a $0.21 dividend.
-The ex-dividend date is Tuesday, May 31st.
-This represents a $0.84 annualized dividend and a dividend yield of 2.83%.
-Juniper Networks’s dividend payout ratio is presently 81.55%.
+The company also recently declared a quarterly dividend, which will be paid on Wednesday, June 22nd.
+Stockholders of record on Wednesday, June 1st will be given a $0.21 dividend.
+This represents a $0.84 dividend on an annualized basis and a dividend yield of 2.74%.
+The ex-dividend date of this dividend is Tuesday, May 31st.
+Juniper Networks’s dividend payout ratio is currently 81.55%.

-In other news, COO Manoj Leelanivas sold 13,366 shares of Juniper Networks stock in a transaction on Thursday, March 31st.
-The stock was sold at an average price of $38.00, for a total transaction of $507,908.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, EVP Marcus Jewell sold 2,852 shares of Juniper Networks stock in a transaction on Wednesday, March 16th.
-The stock was sold at an average price of $34.01, for a total value of $96,996.52.
+In related news, EVP Marcus Jewell sold 29,099 shares of the stock in a transaction on Thursday, March 3rd.
+The stock was sold at an average price of $34.38, for a total transaction of $1,000,423.62.
+The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, COO Manoj Leelanivas sold 13,366 shares of the stock in a transaction on Thursday, March 31st.
+The shares were sold at an average price of $38.00, for a total value of $507,908.00.
 The disclosure for this sale can be found here.
-Insiders sold 81,635 shares of company stock valued at $2,798,729 over the last three months.
-1.30% of the stock is owned by company insiders.
+In the last 90 days, insiders sold 81,635 shares of company stock valued at $2,798,729.
+Company insiders own 1.30% of the company’s stock.

-Several institutional investors and hedge funds have recently bought and sold shares of the company.
-Vanguard Group Inc. lifted its holdings in shares of Juniper Networks by 1.2% during the first quarter.
-Vanguard Group Inc. now owns 37,812,549 shares of the network equipment provider’s stock worth $1,405,114,000 after buying an additional 463,356 shares in the last quarter.
-BlackRock Inc. raised its stake in Juniper Networks by 9.4% in the fourth quarter.
+A number of large investors have recently modified their holdings of JNPR.
+Vanguard Group Inc. lifted its stake in shares of Juniper Networks by 1.2% in the 1st quarter.
+Vanguard Group Inc. now owns 37,812,549 shares of the network equipment provider’s stock valued at $1,405,114,000 after purchasing an additional 463,356 shares in the last quarter.
+BlackRock Inc. lifted its stake in shares of Juniper Networks by 9.4% in the 4th quarter.
 BlackRock Inc. now owns 34,261,011 shares of the network equipment provider’s stock valued at $1,223,460,000 after purchasing an additional 2,939,731 shares in the last quarter.
-State Street Corp raised its stake in Juniper Networks by 3.0% in the fourth quarter.
+State Street Corp lifted its stake in shares of Juniper Networks by 3.0% in the 4th quarter.
 State Street Corp now owns 14,957,990 shares of the network equipment provider’s stock valued at $534,150,000 after purchasing an additional 432,592 shares in the last quarter.
-FIL Ltd raised its stake in Juniper Networks by 1.0% in the third quarter.
+FIL Ltd lifted its stake in shares of Juniper Networks by 1.0% in the 3rd quarter.
 FIL Ltd now owns 10,136,523 shares of the network equipment provider’s stock valued at $278,957,000 after purchasing an additional 103,018 shares in the last quarter.
-Finally, Geode Capital Management LLC raised its stake in Juniper Networks by 3.7% in the fourth quarter.
+Finally, Geode Capital Management LLC lifted its stake in shares of Juniper Networks by 3.7% in the 4th quarter.
 Geode Capital Management LLC now owns 7,179,264 shares of the network equipment provider’s stock valued at $255,984,000 after purchasing an additional 255,783 shares in the last quarter.
-92.78% of the stock is owned by institutional investors.
+92.78% of the stock is currently owned by hedge funds and other institutional investors.

 Juniper Networks, Inc designs, develops, and sells network products and services worldwide.
 The company offers routing products, such as ACX series universal access routers to deploy high-bandwidth services; MX series Ethernet routers that function as a universal edge platform; PTX series packet transport routers; wide-area network SDN controllers; and session smart routers.